dortania/OpenCore-Install-Guide/ktext.md

     * VoodooI2CFTE - Implements support for the FTE1001 touchpad.
     * VoodooI2CUPDDEngine - Implements Touchbase driver support.

-To figure out what kind of keyboard and trackpad you have, check Device Manager in Windows or `dmesg |grep input` in Linux
+#### Misc

 * [NoTouchID](https://github.com/al3xtjames/NoTouchID/releases)
-  * Recommended for SMBIOS that include a TouchID sensor to fix auth issues
+  * Recommended for MacBook SMBIOS that include a TouchID sensor to fix auth issues, generally 2016 and newer SMBIOS will require this

 Please refer to [Kexts.md](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Kexts.md) for a full list of supported kexts